Supreme Court Grants Bail to Kuntal Ghosh in School Recruitment Scam | Law-Order

 Supreme Court Grants Bail to Kuntal Ghosh in School Recruitment Scam

-The Supreme Court has granted bail to Kuntal Ghosh, a former Trinamool Congress youth leader, in connection with a West Bengal primary school recruitment scam case.
-Ghosh has been in custody for 19 months, with no imminent trial completion.
-Conditions include restrictions on travel and media statements.
+The Supreme Court has granted bail to former TMC youth leader Kuntal Ghosh, who was implicated in a West Bengal primary school recruitment scam.
+Ghosh was in jail for 19 months.
+The trial is unlikely to conclude soon, and bail conditions prevent him from leaving West Bengal or holding a public post.

 - Country: